 Lisa is the author of the Retain and Gain series of career management playbooks for small businesses and non-profits and charities.
 Her third book, The Talent Revolution: Longevity and the Future of Work, is published by the University of Toronto Press-Rotman Imprint.
 Her expertise is widely recognized in The Globe and Mail, The Wall Street Journal, CBC, TVO, and other major outlets.

-Lisa sits on the Boards of Directors of the Canadian Special Operations Forces Regiment Association and CERIC, and she also co-chairs CERIC’s Marketing Committee.
+Lisa sits on the Boards of Directors of the Canadian Special Operations Forces Regiment Association and CERIC.
 She is a member of the Canadian Council for Career Development’s Standards and Guidelines stakeholder committee, and a representative for Team Canada with the International Centre for Career Development and Public Policy.

 Stop Preparing for the Future of Work

 Change is happening.
-The world is now more closely connected and population migration has created a diverse and blended workforce.
-We benefit from greater connectivity, and a deeper understanding of how our brains work; however we are challenged by emerging talent trends and business models.
+The world is more closely connected than ever before, and population migration has created a diverse and blended workforce.
+We benefit from greater connectivity, and a deeper understanding of how our brains work.
+However, we’re also challenged by emerging talent trends and business models.
 Daily news reports purport a thriving gig economy and the impending replacement of jobs by a robot workforce.
-But what’s myth and what is reality?
-How do AI, robotics and the platform economy impact how jobs are designed and what we need to do to adapt?
-Employees need to be prepared for the jobs that don’t exist yet but will be a core part of thriving in a new global economy.
+But what’s myth and what’s reality?
+In what ways do AI, robotics, and the platform economy impact how jobs are designed and what we need to do to adapt?
+Employees need to be prepared for the jobs that don’t yet exist but will soon be a core part of thriving in a new global economy.
 Or do they?

-What if the single most important action we can take is to stop preparing for the future as if it is inevitable and, instead, start shaping the future of work that we want for ourselves, our children and future generations?
+What if the single most important action we can take is to stop preparing for the future as if it’s inevitable and, instead, start shaping the Future of Work that we want for ourselves, our children, and future generations?
 This talk breaks down the drivers of change and identifies the technological and talent related implications.

-Traditional approaches to problem solving require complete understanding of issues, boundaries and pieces in order to succeed.
-Even design thinking with its creative and user-centric approach seeks to solve for what customers value most.
-What if we approach today’s talent and workforce challenges are less like business-school puzzles and more like science-based experiments.
-This talk examines new techniques and skills from a variety of sectors to show how leadership teams have the tools they need to decode their own futures, they just need to focus on finding the first clue along the journey.
+Traditional approaches to problem solving require a complete understanding of the issues, boundaries, and pieces at play in order to succeed.
+Even design thinking, with its creative and user-centric approach, seeks to solve for ‘what customers value most’.
+But what if we approach today’s career, talent, and workforce challenges less like business school puzzles and more like science experiments?
+This talk examines new techniques and skills from a variety of sectors to show that leadership teams have the tools they need to decode their own futures.
+They just need to focus on finding the first clue along the journey.

 Your Organizations Have Broken Talent Escalators

-Today’s talent structures no longer reflect the needs, skills and demographics of today’s workforces.
-Organizations are spending a fortune to modify, augment and improve outdated structures.
-This evidence-based talk argues that it is time to return to first principles rather than evolve outdated workforce programs.
-It argues that we need to first define what it means to have an active, vibrant, productive workforce that is engaged throughout its entire working life.
-From this foundation we can reimagine today’s intergenerational organizations, without throwing the baby (boomer) out with the bathwater.
+Today’s talent structures no longer reflect the needs, skills, and demographics of today’s workforces.
+Organizations are spending a fortune to modify, augment, and improve outdated structures.
+This evidence-based talk argues that it’s time to return to first principles rather than evolve outdated workforce programs.
+First, we need to define what it means to have an active, vibrant, productive workforce that’s engaged throughout its entire working life.
+Then, using this foundation, we can reimagine today’s intergenerational organizations—without throwing the baby (boomer) out with the bathwater.

 Social Rituals, Longevity, and Legacy

-At work, the rituals we celebrate feel empty over time.
+The rituals we celebrate at work often come to feel empty over time.
 Think of the office birthday cake: fun for employees in their 20s, but awkward for employees in their 60s.
-Rituals exist to acknowledge accomplishment and connect people.
-Yet, while we have rituals to mark life’s beginnings, what about life’s middles or transition points?
+Rituals exist to acknowledge rites of passage and accomplishments, as well as to connect people.
+Some of our most important rituals mark life’s beginnings and ends, but what about life’s middles or transition points?
 The middles are where real life and real legacies are created.
 This talk reveals the untapped opportunity to ritualize lifelong accomplishment and legacy building.

 It feels so good to declare that your employees are your greatest asset.
-Yet, much of today’s struggles with engagement, loyalty, recruitment and retention may well be traced to practices inside organizations where people are treated just like assets – acquired at a price, depreciated over time and written off for nothing.
-Learn how new relationships inside and outside of your organization challenge traditional thinking.
+Yet many of today’s struggles with engagement, loyalty, recruitment, and retention may well be traced to practices inside organizations that see people treated just like assets—acquired at a price, depreciated over time, and written off for nothing.
+Learn how new relationships inside and outside your organization can challenge traditional thinking.
 Lisa introduces new ways to think about the relationship between workforces and workplaces.
-She shares examples of how organizations have changed people management from from asset-based accounting approaches to equity-based value creation and transformed their organizations into workplaces of the future.
+She shares examples of how changing people management from asset-based accounting approaches to equity-based value creation can transform organizations into workplaces of the future.